Identification is Pointless: Quantum Coordinates, Localisation of Events, and the Quantum Hole Argument: The Space of Models and Representational Conventions

 In the case of general relativity, one orbit would contain all diffeomorphically equivalent spacetimes; that is, including the metric and matter fields.
 Because $G$ is a symmetry group of the theory, we say that models in the same orbit are \emph{physically equivalent} or \emph{indistinguishable}.
 Physically distinct models, such as $\varphi$ and $\varphi'$, are in different orbits.
 As a consequence of the symmetry of our theory, the space of models contains a lot of redundancy --- to obtain a complete description of all physically distinct states of the system our theory is describing, it would suffice to know one representative of each orbit.
 In gauge theories, one usually deals with this redundancy by fixing a gauge.
-In generally covariant theories, one fixes a coordinate system.
+In generally covariant theories, one fixes local coordinate systems.
 What is often implicitly assumed in these procedures is that there is a unique prescription, such as the Coulomb gauge condition $\vec{\nabla}\cdot \vec{A} =0$ in electrodynamics, which applies to all the models equally.\footnote{In the following, we are mainly going to be referring to gauge symmetries and gauge fixings rather than general covariance and coordinate choices.
 However, our framework applies to generally covariant theories as well, as we will see in Sec.~\ref{sec:qdiff}.} That is, the same gauge condition is imposed on all the different orbits $\mathcal{O}_\varphi$ to pick out a preferred representative $\varphi^\ast \in \mathcal{O}_\varphi$.
-This, however, is not necessary; indeed, in theories more complicated than electrodynamics, it is not even possible.\footnote{The Gribov obstruction \cite{Gribov_1978} shows that no single such prescription can cover all of the orbits.} The symmetry of the theory grants a much larger freedom in the choice of representatives.
-In principle, we can choose arbitrary prescriptions, that may pick out different representatives in the different orbits.
+This, however, is not necessary; indeed, in theories more complicated than electrodynamics, it is not even possible.\footnote{The Gribov obstruction \cite{Gribov_1978} shows that no single such prescription can cover all of the orbits.
+Note that it has also been explored in the context of QRFs in \cite{vantrietvelde_switching_2018, Ahmad_2024a, Ahmad_2024c}.} The symmetry of the theory grants a much larger freedom in the choice of representatives.
+In principle, we can let the way we choose a representative vary arbitrarily between the different orbits.
 In other words, we can use \emph{different} gauge fixing prescriptions for different possible states of the world.
 This crucial insight also lies behind the QRF formalism, but we will discuss this in more detail below.
 The most general way of removing the redundancy in our description is to simply pick one unique representative for each orbit.
 This can be achieved via an injective map